-7. The utility starts to program the new BIOS information into the flash ROM.
-The boot block will be updated automatically only when necessary.
-This will minimize the chance that a failed update will prevent your system from booting up.
-When the programming is finished, Flashed Successfully will be displayed.
+7. The utility starts to program the new BIOS information into the Flash ROM.
+The boot block is updated automatically only when necessary.
+This minimizes the possibilities of boot problems in case of update failures.
+When the programming is done, Flashed Successfully appears.